absurdfarce/womp/README.md

 ## Compiling

-Shouldn't be much more than "cargo build"
+Shouldn't be much more than "cargo build".
+The binary will be named "cli".

 ## Running